nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 which git
 ```

-## Short exercise 2
+## Exercise 03

 Go to your shell material directory;
 Move all files in directory `data` to a subdirectory `data/exercise`;
 Back in your shell material directory create the following folders: `docs`, `output/data`, `output/figures` and `R`;
 From within your shell material directory, move the respective file types into their matching directory type following the ([project setup](http://nicercode.github.io/2014-02-13-UNSW/lessons/30-projects/)) lesson;

 Hints: You can combine several steps into one.
 Tab completion and wildcards are your friends.

 **Acknowledgements:** This material was developed by  Diego Barneche, drawing heavily on material presented previously by Milad Fatenejad, Sasha Wood, Radhika Khetani, Karthik Ram, Emily Davenport and John Blischak.